mamurak/model-server/README.md

 inside of `main()` is invoked each time an http request is made and will contain a new context object.

 #### The Client
-`01-iris-rest-client.ipynb` - An example Jupyter notebook client program that will make REST calls to this the service to make predictions.
+`01-iris-rest-client.ipynb` - An example Jupyter notebook client program that will make REST calls to the service and in turn make predictions.

 #### The Setup